jdh4/tensorflow_performance/README.md

 ```

 Note that `MKL_NUM_THREADS` could be used instead of `OMP_NUM_THREADS`.
 The parallelism is believed to be coming from routines
 in the Intel MKL-DNN.
+If the number of threads is not set then the job runs very slowly requiring more than 10 minutes to complete.

-Execution times were measured using `seff`.
+Execution times were taken `seff` as the "Job Wall-clock time".

 | cpus-per-task (or threads)| execution time (s) | speed-up ratio |  parallel efficiency |
 |:--------------------------:|:--------:|:---------:|:-------------------:|